BigFatChicken/Dark-Matter-Layer-7-DDoS/README.md

 # DarkMatter (Layer 7 DDoS)

-Dark Matter is a Stresser that attacks on Layer 7, i have been developing this for a time... i guess it is one of the betters free-opensource DDoS Scripts. **(for testing purposes only or if you are allowed to perform the ddos attack)**
+Dark Matter is a Stresser that attacks on Layer 7, i have been developing this for a time... i guess it is one of the betters free-opensource DDoS Scripts. **(this is for testing purposes only or if you are allowed to perform the ddos attack)**

 **Features:**